Tummel Bridge

-Tummel Bridge is a double arched hump-backed former military bridge crossing the River Tummel near Dull, Perth and Kinross, Scotland.
+Tummel Bridge is a double arched hump-backed former military bridge crossing the River Tummel at Tummel Bridge, Perth & Kinross, Scotland.
 A Category A listed structure dating to 1730, it is now pedestrian-only.
 It stands immediately to the southeast of a modern road bridge, which carries the vehicular traffic of today's B846 road.
 Two worn milestones are at the northern end of the bridge.